Code-Institute-Submissions/kordianbird-GamerGarageMS4/README.md

 **As the site owner, I would like to:**
 * Access the admin section of the site
 * Create, Read, Update and Delete products in the database from a centralised location through the admin app
-* Have the customers to be able to rate and review products to provide me with valuable information

 ## User Stories

 **As a user, I want:**
 * the website to look nice
 * to be able to create an account
-* to be able to review items
-* to be able to rate items
-* to be able to add items to my own wishlist
 * to be able to navigate through the website with ease
-* to be able to view the website on smaller devices
 * to be able to personalize my account
 * to be able to purchase products
 * to be able to read the description of a product